-We are a biopharmaceutical company focused on developing and commercializing innovative antibody-based therapeutics for the treatment of cancer.
-We have a pipeline of product candidates being evaluated in clinical trials sponsored by us or our collaborators in addition to several molecules in preclinical development.
-Our clinical product candidates include multiple oncology programs, many of which were created using our proprietary, antibody-based technology platforms.
+We are a biopharmaceutical company focused on discovering, developing, manufacturing and commercializing innovative antibody-based therapeutics for the treatment of cancer.
+We have a pipeline of product candidates designed to target either various tumor-associated antigens or immune checkpoint molecules.
+These candidates are being evaluated in clinical trials sponsored by us or our collaborators or are in preclinical development.
+Our clinical product candidates include multiple oncology programs which have either been created using our proprietary, antibody-based technology platforms or enabled through our technology licensing arrangements with other companies.
 We believe our product candidates have the potential, if approved for marketing by regulatory authorities, to have a meaningful effect on treating patients' unmet medical needs as monotherapy or, in some cases, in combination with other therapeutic agents.
-To date, two products originating from MacroGenics' pipeline of proprietary or partnered product candidates have received U.S. Food and Drug Administration (FDA) approval.
+To date, three products originating from our pipeline of proprietary or partnered product candidates have received U.S. Food and Drug Administration (FDA) approval.

-We are developing product candidates that target various tumor-associated antigens and immune checkpoint molecules.
-Our lead pipeline program is vobramitamab duocarmazine (vobra duo) (formerly MGC018), an antibody-drug conjugate (ADC) that targets B7-H3, a molecule in the B7 family of immune regulator proteins that is widely expressed by several different tumor types.
-We have historically pursued development of other molecules that target B7-H3, including enoblituzumab, an Fc-optimized monoclonal antibody (mAb).
-We are also developing molecules that target programmed cell death protein 1 (PD-1), a protein that is important in the regulation of the immune system's response to cancer.
-Our clinical pipeline includes two product candidates based on our proprietary, bispecific DART technology that co-engage both PD-1 and other checkpoint molecules.
+Our lead pipeline program is vobramitamab duocarmazine (vobra duo), an antibody-drug conjugate (ADC) that targets B7-H3, a molecule in the B7 family of immune regulator proteins that is widely expressed by several different tumor types.
+In addition, we are developing MGC026, a B7-H3-based ADC that delivers a different cytotoxic payload than that of vobra duo.
+Beyond these two B7-H3-targeted ADCs, we have historically pursued development of enoblituzumab, an Fc-optimized monoclonal antibody (mAb) that also targets B7-H3.
+Enoblituzumab is currently being studied in an investigator-sponsored trial.

+Beyond our B7-H3-targeted product candidates, our pipeline includes molecules that target programmed cell death protein 1 (PD-1), a protein that is important in the regulation of the immune system's response to cancer.
+Our clinical pipeline includes two product candidates based on our proprietary, bispecific DART technology that co-engage both PD-1 and other checkpoint inhibitor molecules.
 These candidates include lorigerlimab, which targets PD-1 and CTLA-4, or cytotoxic T-lymphocyte-associated protein 4, and tebotelimab, which targets PD-1 and LAG-3, or lymphocyte-activation gene 3.

-In addition, we are developing MGD024, a next-generation bispecific DART molecule that engages CD3 on immune effector cells to kill CD123-expressing cancer cells in certain hematological malignancies, including acute myeloid leukemia (AML).
+In addition, we are developing MGD024, a next-generation bispecific DART molecule that engages CD3 on immune effector cells to kill CD123-expressing cancer cells in certain hematological malignancies, including acute myeloid leukemia (AML), in collaboration with a partner.
+We are developing several preclinical molecules as well, including MGC028, an ADC that targets ADAM9, a cell surface protein over-expressed in several solid tumor types.

-We and our collaboration partners are developing or commercializing product candidates for which we retain certain economic rights.
-These molecules include IMGC936, a clinical-stage ADC that targets ADAM9, a cell surface protein over-expressed in several solid tumor types; retifanlimab, an anti-PD-1 mAb that we out-licensed and TZIELDTM (teplizumab-mzwv), an anti-CD3 monoclonal antibody that we sold to a partner.
+We and our partners are developing or commercializing product candidates for which we retain certain economic rights.
+These include two products approved by the FDA: ZYNYZ® (retifanlimab-dlwr), an anti-PD-1 mAb that we out-licensed; and TZIELD® (teplizumab-mzwv), an anti-CD3 mAb that we sold to a partner.